The exact steps to take for how to get a job as a teenager, broken down into an actionable, 3-week plan.

 They’ll need to work with you to answer questions like:

-• Job Pay: How much would they like to earn?
+- Job Pay: How much would they like to earn?
 How much would you like them to earn?
-What’s a range that will cover (at least) the costs of them working (such as gas to get to and from work, job uniforms, etc.)?
+What’s a range that will cover (at least) the costs of their working (such as gas to get to and from work, job uniforms, etc.)?

 Step #2: Optimize their Chances